bertrand-caron/rails-cv-app/README.md

     # Update config file
     sudo -u cv -H editor config/config.yml

+    # If you plan on using piwik, also copy the following file
+    sudo -u cv -H cp config/piwik.yml.example config/piwik.yml
+    # And update it with your settings
+    sudo -u cv -H editor config/piwik.yml

 ### Install Gems

 If the 'bundler' gem is not installed yet, do it: